Webhooks

 Configuration

-Webhooks can only be configured by PageSeeder administrators using the Web service API or the user interface by selecting the Admin > Client admin page and following the steps below.
+Webhooks can only be configured by PageSeeder administrators using the Web service API or the user interface by selecting the system administration > OAuth > Webhooks page and following the steps below.

-On the Client admin page click the Clients button and then on Register new client.
+On the OAuth > Clients page click, the Register new client button.
 Enter the details required and click Register.

 Most of the details are related to OAuth configuration so that the client app can also connect to PageSeeder and access data.

-If a Webhook secret is entered, it is used to sign all POST requests to this client with an HMAC of the request body and send it in an X-PS-Signature
+If a Webhook secret is entered, it is used to sign all POST requests to this client with an HMAC of the request body and sends it in an X-PS-Signature

 HTTP header.
 This is so the app can verify the POST is coming from PageSeeder.
 Following is an example Java code snippet that could be used to verify the signature:

-When a webhook is created, it immediately sends a webhook.ping
+When a webhook is registered, it immediately sends a webhook.ping

 event POST to the URL for the webhook.
 If the client app replies with HTTP 200 and HTTP header X-PS-Secret